James M. Bardeen

-James Maxwell Bardeen (May 9, 1939 – June 20, 2022) was an American physicist, well known for his work in general relativity, particularly his role in formulating the laws of black hole mechanics.
+James Maxwell Bardeen (May 9, 1939 – June 20, 2022) was an American physicist.
+He worked on general relativity, particularly in formulating the laws of black hole mechanics.
 He also discovered the Bardeen vacuum, an exact solution of the Einstein field equation.

 Early life and education

 Bardeen was born in Minneapolis, Minnesota, on May 9, 1939.
 His father, John Bardeen, won the Nobel Prize in Physics twice for inventing the transistor and formulating the theory of superconductivity; his mother, Jane Maxwell Bardeen, worked as a zoologist and a high school teacher.
 During his childhood, Bardeen resided in Washington, D.C., Summit, New Jersey, and Chicago as part of his father's employment.
 He attended the University Laboratory High School in Urbana, Illinois.
 He then studied physics at Harvard University, even though his father wanted him to go into biology.
 After graduating in 1960, he undertook graduate studies at the California Institute of Technology under the direction of Richard Feynman and William Alfred Fowler.
 Bardeen was awarded a Doctor of Philosophy in 1965.